code-by-matt/flowerpower/README.md

 Freeman Dyson said, "A good scientist is a person with original ideas.
 A good engineer is a person who makes a design that works with as few original ideas as possible."
 I approached this project trying to be a good scientist, but found out that I really needed to be a good engineer.
 I spent more time reading the docs, choosing tools to use, and writing up this report than on actually coding.
 And even though I didn't learn any new machine learning theory, there's something satisfying solving a problem simply and clearly, in as few steps as possible.<sup>[4]</sup>

 I'm by no means a master of scikit-learn now.
 There's so much more out there to know, and there are probably better ways to do what I did.
 Nevertheless, I hope that my experience inspires you to go out and build that thing you've always wanted to build.
-Chances are, somebody's already made some reeally nice wheels for you :)
+Chances are, somebody's already made some really nice wheels for you :)

 ---